18.8 C

 Planning a trip to Bulgaria in 2026?
 Use this travel calendar guide with official public holidays, school breaks, and practical tips to avoid peak traffic on roads and at Sofia, Varna, and Burgas airports.

-Get Ready for the Winter
+Get Ready for the Summer

 Don't Miss Destinations